 The loan principal is the amount you borrowed in the loan.
 This is different from the loan interest, which is the cost of borrowing the principal amount.

 A loan principal is the original amount of money borrowed via a loan.
 The loan will generate interest, and this will be added to the original amount.
 This is the basic way interest and loan repayment works, allowing borrowers to get the money they need and lenders to make a profit on the loans they offer.
-You might come across this term when getting a home mortgage, a personal loan, student loans, or setting up your 401K.
+You might come across this term when getting a home mortgage, a payday loan, student loans, or setting up your 401K.

 The first thing we should get out of the way is the difference between the words principal vs principle.
 Both of these words sound the same and have very similar spellings, but they have very different meanings.
 Luckily, their different meanings should make it a little easier to differentiate between the two of them.